RESEARCH STARTER

 Small mammals such as tapirs and wild boars still exist in fairly sizeable numbers in the forests.
 Many water birds, including several varieties of plover and heron, live in the rainforests and mangrove forests.

-Like other parts of Southeast Asia, Myanmar receives most of its rain from the fierce tropical winds known as monsoons.
-The rainy season lasts from May to October and can bring as much as 5,000 millimeters (200 inches) of rain to parts of the country.
-The winds also regularly produce cyclones.
+As in much of Southeast Asia, the majority of rainfall comes from powerful tropical winds known as monsoons.
+The rainy season extends from May to October and can deliver up to 5,000 millimeters (200 inches) of rain in some areas.
+These winds also frequently generate cyclones.

 Economy

 However, widespread poverty remains a pressing issue, especially in rural parts of the country.
 This was later exacerbated by the military coup of 2021.
-Myanmar's HDI value for 2022 is 0.608— which put the country in the Medium human development category—positioning it at 144 out of 193 countries and territories which measures quality-of-life indicators.
+Myanmar's HDI value for 2023 was 0.609—which put the country in the Medium human development category—positioning it at 150 out of 193 countries and territories which measures quality-of-life indicators.

 Industry: Myanmar's major industries include agricultural processing; wood and wood products; mining; minerals extraction, construction materials, and the manufacture of pharmaceuticals, fertilizers, and garments.
 Myanmar has generally good trading relations with its neighbors, including China, Thailand, and Singapore.